graphops/docs/docs/graphcast/radios/subgraph-radio.md

 ### Basic Configuration

-The Subgraph Radio is configured using environment variables.
-You will need to prepare the following environment variables:
+The Subgraph Radio can be configured using environment variables, CLI arguments, as well as a TOML or YAML configuration file.
+Take a look at the [configuration options](#configuration-options) to learn more.
+In all cases, users will need to prepare the following configuration variables:

 | Name                         | Description and examples                                                                                                                                                                |
 | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |